cxmplex/cxmplexpack/README.md

 **[Personal use World of Warcraft Lua Unlocked Addon]**
 - Full questing integration / drawings done via Tooltip parsing, object flag logic, and two fn calls implemented in API
 - Full object tracking of any kind
+- Multi-jump Hack as long as you implement StopFalling
 - Glider style grinding, was bored one night
 - Arena helpers
 - Auto Looting